'Be anxious for nothing..." ~Philippians 4:6

 Someone is butting heads with the wardrobe coordinator.

-Maybe someone showed up and caused the other women to rethink why they've conceded to dressing like dry oatmeal with no raisins, while the men among them, regularly sparkle and shine.
+Maybe someone showed up, and caused the other women to rethink why they've conceded to dressing like dry oatmeal with no raisins, while the men among them, regularly sparkle and shine.

-Maybe someone showed up and attracted the attention of the wrong man.
-Someone showed up and challenged women to recheck their Bibles to see whether or not the rules under which they were oppressed and stripped of their femininity, were actually biblical.
-Someone, sans-Spanx, wiggled and jiggled to the delight of someone with no self control, but not to the glory of God.
+Perhaps, someone showed up, and challenged women to recheck their Bibles, to see whether or not the rules under which they were oppressed and stripped of their femininity, were actually biblical

 Maybe a modesty class is in order, or a fashion show.

-Perhaps it's time for a call to a good choir robe manufacturer.
-YEAH!
-A robe will solve everything.
 It will take care of cleavage, knees, ankles, bare arms, bare backs, hanging slips, exposed legs, trendy shoes, pantyhose runs, less than perfect bodies--EVERYTHING.

 Until the robes are delivered, maybe the choir should sing from the back of the church...in a loft...under their seats...behind a curtain...in the dark.

-Maybe the choir should only consist of men.
+Maybe the choir should only consist of men

-Maybe the repeat offenders who haven't figured out what "too tight" means, need to be addressed INDIVIDUALLY; face to face.
+Maybe the repeat offenders, who haven't figured out what "too tight" means, need to be addressed INDIVIDUALLY; face to face.

-Maybe an organization should vet their guests first, and not invite anyone who sings or plays well, but doesn't honor God, or who might disrespect or totally disregard its tenets concerning clothing.
-That would eliminate the need for notes like the one I received:
+Maybe an organization should vet their guests first, and not invite anyone who just sings or plays well, but doesn't honor God, or who might disrespect or totally disregard its tenets concerning clothing

 "Guest Singer and Artist Participation Protocols